Learning About My Own Brain and Attention…

 I saw the ball land directly on a flat rock as it violently ricocheted back up directly into my face.

-You see, I suffered with something that is described as an “under aroused brain state.”
-This term describes behavior occurring from abnormal autonomic nervous system function and under-creation of the higher speed brain waves needed to stay focused.
-I was always in a state of sensory-seeking.
-I craved danger, impulsivity, and sensory input.
+Prior to this incident, I was operating from something described as an “under-aroused brain state.”
+This term describes behavior from abnormal autonomic nervous system function and under-creation of the higher speed brain waves needed to stay focused.
+I was always in a state of sensory-seeking behavior which allowed me to create this stimulation my brain so-craved.

-The Under Aroused Brain and Your Child’s Attention
+The Under-Aroused Brain & Your Child’s Attention

+If you are a parent of a child with attention deficits, you will relate to much of what I am about to share.
 I was that kid.
-I can still feel effected by it if I don’t stay on track with my non-negotiable life decisions and wellness goals.
+I can still feel affected by it if I don’t stay on track with my non-negotiable life decisions and wellness goals.

-Here is some food for thought from a neurologically based chiropractor, who grew up a sensory-seeking kid.
+Here is some food for thought from a neurologically based chiropractor who grew up a sensory-seeking kid.

 As children develop through early childhood and well into adolescence and adulthood, they will (slowly) develop the patterns associated with adult brainwave production as they age.

-The problem for these children and many adults it is that we have what is referred to as an under aroused brain state.
-Not just sometimes, most of the time.
-It can be part of the cause to many of the most problematic symptoms associated with that type of brain function.
+The problem for these children and the adults they grow into is that we have what is referred to as an under-aroused brain state.
+Not just sometimes but most of the time.
+It can be part of the cause of many of the most problematic symptoms associated with that type of brain function.
+It’s our default setting when stressed, especially without proper sleep, hydration, or nutrition.
+This slower, lower-energy brain state signals the body to do many things.
+The under-aroused brain also causes much of our “normal everyday” experiences to be forgotten.
+Suppose they don’t produce much emotional response, so they don’t get “stored” as a memory event.

 View this chart below to wrap your head around what can happen after a brain develops a regular state of under-arousal.
 These are the kids who get diagnosed with attention deficits.